-Simon is a very experienced dispute resolution solicitor and has worked in private litigation practice for over 20 years.
+Simon is a very experienced dispute resolution solicitor, he qualified in 1996 and has worked in private litigation practice for over 25 years.
 He is used to analysing large amounts of complex information quickly to make well reasoned, practical and commercial decisions.
 Simon is very hands on and prides himself on being user friendly.
 He has dealt with a wide range of commercial, civil and property cases ranging from high value contract and company/partnership disputes to neighbour disputes and arguments over wills and estates.

 Previously and for over 10 years, he has been a partner and head of commercial litigation, having set up a standalone litigation department.

 - Acting for the petitioning creditor in the compulsory liquidation of a foreign exchange company with over 100 supporting creditors and debts in excess of £30 million;